young917/EdgeDependentNodeLabel/README.md

 ### Run Downstream Tasks

-We provide edge-dependent node labels predicted by WHATsNET as well as AST and HST in `train_results/` We also provide shell script for all-in-one (train, predict and evaluate on the downstream task) in `run/DownstreamTask/`
+We provide edge-dependent node labels predicted by WHATsNET as well as AST and HST in `train_results/`

+We also provide shell scripts for all-in-one process (train, predict and evaluate on the downstream task) in `run/DownstreamTask/`

 You can run three downstream tasks with WHATsNET and baselines by
 #### Ranking Aggregation